adhocteam/Head-Start-TTADP/docs/adr/0008-security-scans.md

 ## Consequences

 Running these code analysis and scanning tools increases the time it takes to run our CI pipeline.
 Prior to these additions, the CI pipeline took 3-5 minutes to run.
 Linting and static security audits add a negligible amount to the runtime, about 2 seconds each.
-The dynamic security scan takes much longer-- around 3 and half minutes to complete.
+The dynamic security scan takes much longer, around 3 and half minutes to complete.
 However the total time to run the full CI pipeline is still quite short, around 5-7 minutes.

 Adding new tools to the development ecosystem increases the complexity of the product and requires developer time and attention.